 Usually, a two-paddle bread machine will be more expensive.
 If you aren’t willing to pay more money, then you should lookout for a bread machine with a window.
 This way, you can keep an eye on your bread’s progress and for any problems that may occur.

 You can expect to find some real budget-beast bread makers for less than $100!

-The more advanced bread machines, like our favorite the Breville BBM800XL, can come close to $300.
+The more advanced bread machines, like my favorite the Breville BBM800XL, can come close to $300.
 There’s a clear difference in price here.
 But the advanced bread machines are an investment.

 You have to think logically about the purpose you need your machine to serve.